Woki N. Massaquoi.

 I am Vai Kpa Mende.

 My social practice traverses photography, painting, movement, and performance.
-Grounded in sacred lineage, memory, and identity, I explore Black life across time and spaces.
+Grounded in identity, sacred lineage, memory, and collective care, I explore Black life across time and spaces.
 Through these mediums, I tell stories that honor my ancestral roots, beauty, and the cultural continuities of the African diaspora.

 My journey as a self-taught photographer began in 2008, when my father gifted me my first compact camera.
 Photography quickly became a vessel for understanding myself, community, and history.
 After reconsidering a move to California, I deepened my creative development by interning with Mobolaji Dawodu as an assistant fashion stylist and with Xango Republic.
 I later trained in the Meisner technique under Melvin Williams, performing at the Producers Club in NYC with Theater for a New Generation.
 My artistic practice also extends to dance, having toured nationally and internationally with Grammy-nominated Malian vocalist Awa Sangho for The Festival International Nuits d'Afrique, and to my painting exhibited in a group show with #DayOnesArt at Flux Factory in Queens, NY.
 I was also awarded the Black Utopian Fellowship, which supported the expansion of my interdisciplinary practice.